-Updates on PIP registrations must be completed within the next available Saver Management Window.
 Failure to update registrations to reflect the actual attendance pattern may result in an over-claim due to the Department.
 Over-claims will be recouped in accordance with the terms of the CCSP Saver Programme Funding Agreement.

-10.4 Persistent under-attendance
+9.4 Persistent under-attendance

-Where attendance has been less than the registered hours in each of the previous 4 weeks, a service may apply to the local CCC to retain the registration beyond 4 weeks to 12 weeks.
-These applications are limited to prolonged illness i.e. regular attendance at medical or therapeutic appointments by the child, the parent or a sibling.
+Where attendance has been less than the registered hours in each of the previous 4 weeks, a service may apply to Pobal to retain the registration beyond 4 weeks to 12 weeks.
+These applications are limited to prolonged illness i.e. regular attendance at medical or therapeutic appointments by the child, the parent/guardian or a sibling.

-Where possible Service Providers should notify the relevant CCC in advance of forthcoming persistent under-attendance where they believe special circumstances will apply.
+Where possible Service Providers should notify Pobal in advance of forthcoming persistent underattendance where they believe special circumstances will apply.

-10.5 Departure from a service
+9.5 Departure from a service

 If a child leaves the service, a Service Provider must inform Pobal immediately stating the date the child last attended the service.
-Parents/Guardians must give providers 4 weeks' notice of a departure from a service (excluding holidays/closed weeks).
-This will allow the providers to update PIP with payment ceasing on the actual date of departure.
-In cases where no notice of departure is given to the provider, the provider may claim 4 weeks subsidy in lieu of notice.
+Parents/guardians must give providers 4 weeks' notice of a departure from a service (excluding holidays/closed weeks).
+This will allow the Service Providers to update PIP with payment ceasing on the actual date of departure.
+In cases where no notice of departure is given to the Service Provider, the Service Provider may claim 4 weeks subsidy in lieu of notice.